-Each assignment is expected to be written in such that the reader can easily examine the contents.
-Materials that are hard to read or require special handling to get at will not be graded.
+Each assignment must be written so the reader can quickly examine the contents.
+Materials that are hard to read or require special handling will not be graded.
 The cover page must contain the following:

 - 1. Assignment Title and Chapter Number bolded

 - 2. Your Name: Prepared by Joe Student

 - 3. Your University I.D Number

 - 4. Course Name and Number

-- 5. The Date and 6.
-Submitted to Dr. Mohammed Ali
+- 5. The Date

+- 6. Submitted to Dr. Mohammed Ali